marshalloffutt/my-dino/README.md

 # My Dino

 This is a tribute site that pays homage to my favorite dinosaur, and also introduces myself to the coding world.
+It uses basic HTML, and CSS.

 ## Screenshot
 ![main screen shot](./screenshots/dino.png)